anthonyshort/stitch-css/README.md

-# Stitch - CSS Pattern Framework for Compass
+# Stitch - Sass Framework

 Patterns are chunks of styles that we use on every project.
 These chunks of styles generally perform a particular function, such as clearing floats.
 Having to write these styles each time is annoying and the function of these chunks of code in our stylesheets is obscure.